02v1.0Jun 3, 2026

 Convention adherence asks whether the agent built the way the app already builds, reusing its components and tokens and matching how it names and formats things.

-Neither question has an answer in an empty editor.
+Neither can be evaluated in silo.
 "Does this fit?" needs something to fit into; "does this match?" needs conventions to match.
-That is the whole reason we test inside an existing app: it is the only way to ask them.
+That is why PX-bench tests inside an existing app.

 A host app is a complete, opinionated, multi-screen application with its own component library, design tokens, and code patterns, plus the small idiosyncrasies real products pick up.
-It has several ways to view its data, real empty and loading and error states, keyboard shortcuts, a command palette, and a mobile layout.
+It has several ways to view its data, empty states, loading states, error states, keyboard shortcuts, a command palette, and a responsive layout.

 The task tracker's existing right-side drawer for creating a task, sliding over the dimmed list behind it.